j-faria/kima/examples/BL2009/README.md

 The `kima_setup.cpp` file sets the main options for the model: we use a standard sum-of-Keplerians model (no GP) without an offset due to the HARPS change of optical fibers, and no linear trend.
-The number of planets in the model is fixed to 1.
+The number of planets in the model is fixed to 1 and, by default, we read the dataset contaning only one planet.

 Inside the `RVmodel()` constructor, we define the priors for the model parameters to be the same as those used by Balan & Lahav (2009) -- see their [Table 1](https://academic.oup.com/view-large/20641662).